Lactobacillus bulgaricus GLB44

 Lactobacillus delbrueckii subsp. bulgaricus is a bacterial subspecies traditionally isolated from European yogurts.
-Lactobacillus bulgaricus GLB44 differs from the rest of the L. bulgaricus strains as it was isolated from the leaves of Galanthus nivalis (snowdrop flower) in Bulgaria.
+Lactobacillus bulgaricus GLB44 differs from other L. bulgaricus strains, because it was isolated from the leaves of Galanthus nivalis (common snowdrop) in Bulgaria.

-General information: GLB44
+General information

-GLB44 is derived from the leaves of the snowdrop flower; it is the only known strain of this subspecies that has vegan origin (not from yogurt) available as a commercial probiotic.
-Probiotics are health promoting bacteria which, when consumed in adequate amounts, confer a benefit on the host, normally associated with positive effects on the digestive and immune systems, and are usually prescribed during or after antibiotic treatment to alleviate the symptoms of antibiotic-associated diarrhea.
-Probiotics are also associated with decreasing of the risk of traveler's diarrhea.
+GLB44 is derived from the leaves of the snowdrop plants; it is the only known strain of this subspecies that has a vegan origin (not from yogurt) and it is a probiotic.

-The snowdrop flower, found in European mountainous regions, flowers between January and May in nature, when the temperatures can fall below freezing in this region.
-Thus, GLB44 is capable of surviving in freezing temperatures.
-These characteristics of its natural habitat allows for GLB44 to survive and remain unaffected in foods that are plant based and stored in refrigerator temperatures.
+The snowdrop plant is found in European mountainous regions, and blooms between January and May, when temperatures can fall below freezing in the region.
+Thus, GLB44 is also naturally capable of surviving in below-freezing temperatures, allowing GLB44 to survive in plant-based aliments stored at refrigerator temperatures.

-GLB44 has inhibitory qualities against other bacteria such as E. Coli and Salmonella spp.
-A research study was completed by Harvard Medical School professor at Brigham and Women's Hospital, Andrew B. Onderdonk, PhD.
-Onderdonk's study revealed GLB44's strength and effectiveness against bacterial pathogens.
-GLB44 has patent pending status in the US for its pathogenic inhibitory qualities in vegan foods.

-All other commercially available strains of L. bulgaricus are isolated from traditional yogurts and are grown in milk.
-Distinctly from the other L. bulgaricus, GLB44 grows very well in vegetable juices, given its natural plant habitat.
-Since all probiotics carry some of the organic matter in which they are grown, GLB44 carries traces of vegetable juice.
-GLB44 is currently grown in the European Union, in vegetable juice sourced from European farms that are GMO free.

 GLB44 differs from other probiotics such as L. plantarum 299v or L. rhamnosus GG which are originally extracted from the human mouth.
-Others like Bifidobacterium are extracted from the feces of newborns, while others such as some strains of L. brevis come from the human vaginal canal.
+Others like Bifidobacterium are extracted from the feaces of newborns, while others, such as some strains of L. brevis, come from the human vaginal canal.
 GLB44 does not have any interference with mammalian organs, only flowers, leaves and juices.
-This is important for multiple reasons such as the fact that there is some scientific evidence that if a probiotic grows in the human mouth naturally it could accelerate tooth decay.
+This is important for multiple reasons such as the fact that there is some scientific evidence that probiotics growing in the human mouth naturally could accelerate tooth decay.